project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 The :py:func:`~rig.machine_control.utils.sdram_alloc_for_vertices` utility
-function takes a :py:class:`~rig.machine_control.MachineController` and the ``placements`` and ``allocations`` :py:class:`dict`\ s produced during place and route and allocates a block of SDRAM for each vertex with a tag matching the core number of the vertex and the size determined by the quantity of :py:data:`~rig.place_and_route.SDRAM` consumed by the vertex as indicated in ``vertices_resources``.
+function takes a :py:class:`~rig.machine_control.MachineController` and the ``placements`` and ``allocations`` :py:class:`dict`\ s produced during place and route and allocates a block of SDRAM for each vertex.
+Each allocation is given a tag matching the core number of the vertex and the size determined by the quantity of :py:data:`~rig.place_and_route.SDRAM` consumed by the vertex, as orriginally indicated in ``vertices_resources``.

 .. literalinclude:: circuit_simulator.py
     :language: python